leenath001/Algorithmic-Trading-Backtests/README.md

 * Working to get this to take a list of tickers and output a corr matrix for all.

 ## Backtest.SMA_backtest(ticker,window)
+*  UNDER WORK TO ENSURE CONDITIONS COVER ALL CASES
 *  SMA_window gives period for rolling average to be calculated
 *  Buy conditions: Buy first instance of SMA < equity price.
 Hold for all other instances following.
 *  Sell conditions: Sell first instance of SMA > equity price.
 Do nothing for all other instances following.